 - Mix cheddar, Monterey Jack, cream cheese, scallions, cilantro, panko, egg yolk, line juice, cumin and bacon together.
 Divide cheese mixture among jalapeños, pressing into cavities.
 Back until jalapeños are tender and filling is lightly browned, 9 to 11 minutes.
 Let cool for 5 minutes.
 Serve.

 The filled and unbaked jalapeños can be covered and refrigerated for up to 1 day.
 Add 3 minutes to baking time.

-That’s all there is to it.
-Pretty easy recipe.
+That’s all there is to make colorful (and tasty!) jalapeño poppers with this easy recipe.
 Be sure NOT to touch your eyes when handling a jalapeño.
 I wear those kitchen rubber gloves like they do in restaurants, when handling chiles.
 Too often I’ve accidentally touched my eye and wow…the burn is horrible.

-To compliment the cooking demonstrations and almost nearly as popular, are the large colorful recipe cards on display.
+To compliment America’s Test Kitchen cooking demonstrations are their large colorful recipe cards.
 Pick up your recipe card as you enter the Test Kitchen.
 They go fast and there’s a limited amount per recipe.
 More stuff to lug home, but worth it.

 I’m the editor and creator of CruiseMaven.com, a solo traveler cruising the world on waves and wheels, collecting recipes along the way.
 I hope my articles and photos entertain, advise and inspire you to travel the world without flying.
 Take a breath…stop for a local meal and a glass of wine along the way.